 Whether you’re working from home or at an essential workplace, meditation can improve your focus, memory, and productivity.
 Even for people with anxiety, just 10 minutes of meditation can create boosts in focus, as shown in this study.
 Meditation can also help your creativity and ability to think outside the box, according to research by Jonathan Schooler at the University of Santa Barbara.

 Improves your relationships & social connectedness.

+Election season have you burying your head in your hands at your family’s social media posts?
 Social distancing have you quarantined with dear loved ones – who are also driving you crazy?
 Don’t worry, meditating can help your emotional intelligence and feeling of connection.
-It can also help you become more compassionate, which is an important part of any relationship.
-Use these meditation-derived superpowers to help ease any tensions with those you are quarantined (or not quarantined) with!
+It can also help you become more compassionate, which is an important part of any relationship – but especially in these times.
+Use these meditation-derived superpowers to help ease any tensions with those who you may have differences with!

 This time is also a crucial time for us to (figuratively) lean on each other for support.
 Social distancing does not have to be the same as social disconnection – now, more than ever, we need connection.
 Meditating daily can help you increase your feeling of social connection during what can be a lonely and isolating time.
 Even meditation doesn’t need to be lonely – there are many opportunities to meditate in virtual groups, particularly through social media and YouTube.